Nigerian Civil War: Nigerian offensive

 The command was divided into two brigades with three battalions each.
 The 1st Brigade advanced on the axis of the Ogugu–Ogunga–Nsukka road while the 2nd Brigade advanced on the axis of the Gakem–Obudu–Ogoja road.
 By 10 July 1967, the 1st Brigade had conquered all its assigned territories.
 By 12 July, the 2nd brigade had captured Gakem, Ogudu, and Ogoja.
 To assist Nigeria, Egypt sent six Ilyushin Il-28 bombers flown by Egyptian air crews.
-The habit of the Egyptians to bomb Red Cross hospitals together with schools, hospitals, and marketplaces did much to earn Biafra international sympathy.
+The bombing of Red Cross hospitals together with schools, hospitals, and marketplaces helped earn Biafra international sympathy.